Defining the field of immuno-oncology and the potential of immunotherapy for cancer patients

 This is a highly competitive market, so companies in this sector have to innovate rapidly by creating novel drugs and therapies.

-Here are the top 20 innovative immuno-oncology companies in the US:
+These are the top 30 immuno-oncology companies in the US

 Located in California, Allogene Therapeutics is a clinical-stage biotechnology company specializing in developing allogeneic chimeric antigen receptor T cell (AlloCAR T™) therapies for cancer treatment.
 The company's pipeline includes several allogeneic CAR T therapies and UCART19 which is intended for the treatment of acute lymphoblastic leukemia (ALL).